 5.3 For the avoidance of doubt, the Customer will not be provided with administration rights in relation to the shared hosting server.
 Clouvider may refuse any request to change the configuration of a shared server at its sole discretion.

-6. Virtual Dedicated Servers in Cloud, Cloud Servers
+6. Virtual Dedicated Servers in Cloud, Cloud Servers, Virtual Private Servers (VPS)

-6.1 This Clause 6 applies where Clouvider provides to the Customer the service Virtual Dedicated Servers in Cloud.
+6.1 This Clause 6 applies where Clouvider provides to the Customer the service Virtual Servers.

 6.2 Clouvider will provide the Customer with administration (root or Administrator) access to the Virtual Server.